The tow-an-iceberg plan being floated to ease Cape Town drought | Malay Mail

 “Thousands break off every year.
 Mother Nature has been teasing mankind with this for a long time, saying ‘this is here’.”

-He estimates it would cost US$100 million (RM404.85 million) to haul an iceberg on a journey that could take up to three months, and another US$50 million to US$60 million to harvest the water for one year as it melts.
+He estimates it would cost US$100 million (RM405 million) to haul an iceberg on a journey that could take up to three months, and another US$50-60 million to harvest the water for one year as it melts.

 “In Russia, they have pushed (icebergs) away from oil installations — but small ones, they are about half-a-million tons.
 (Here) we are talking about 100 million tons,” said Sloane.